pagott0/pagott0/README.md

 ### Hello 👋 Welcome to my GitHub.

 My name is Enzo Pagotto.
-I'm a brazilian Information Systems student at University of São Paulo (USP - ICMC).
+I'm a brazilian Information Systems student at University of São Paulo (USP - ICMC) and a founding engineer at a fintech startup invested by the global venture capitals Antler and Kiara Capital

 - 💻 I'm a front-end and mobile development enthusiast.
 - ⌨️ I also enjoy solving algorithms and data structures related problems.